vEnhance/web.evanchen.cc/input/faq-contest.md

 3. Rope some friends into learning with you.
    It's more fun that way, and you can learn from each other.
    It's okay to have different levels of experience.

+[^nowiki]:
+    I do NOT recommend using the AoPS Wiki in place of the Contest Index.
+    The solution quality in the wiki is generally much poorer than the forum.

 You should repeat these steps until you have some comfort with the kinds of problems that appear.